Dissipation Pathways in a Photosynthetic Complex

 From an experimental perspective, significant spectroscopic efforts have been made to understand the dynamics of energy transfer within photosynthetic complexes.\cite{allodi2018redox,brixner2005two,engel2007evidence,panitchayangkoon2010long,thyrhaug2016exciton,dostal2016situ,duan2017nature,maiuri2018coherent,thyrhaug2018identification,higgins2021photosynthesis,segatta_quantum_2017} However, it remains challenging to unravel the intricate energy transfer dynamics in complex chemical environments because the spectral congestion\cite{arsenault2020role,lambrev2020insights} often prevents disentangling contributions by individual components of the pigments and the protein.
 Progress has been made through two-dimensional electronic spectroscopy (2DES)\cite{biswas2022coherent}, which allows tracking exciton dynamics along two frequency axes with femtosecond resolution.
 Nevertheless, even with these advanced techniques, quantifying the contribution of individual nuclear modes to the dissipation remains elusive.
 This is because the electronic states couple to numerous vibrations, and crucially, 2DES projects this high-dimensional vibronic space onto a reduced measurement dimension, thereby limiting the resolution of individual nuclear contributions to energy dissipation.

 From a theory perspective, the task requires a method to decompose energy dissipation into contributions of the protein and specific vibrational modes of the pigment molecules.
 The challenge is that this requires quantum dynamical information about this complex chemical environment, and the computational cost of obtaining this information remains beyond the reach of state-of-the-art methods in quantum dynamics.
 For instance, explicit approaches such as the Multi-configuration time-dependent Hartree (MCTDH)\cite{beck2000multiconfiguration} accurately model environmental dynamics through direct wavefunction propagation, yet they become computationally intractable for macroscopic chemical environments.
+Trajectory-based mixed quantum-classical methods can also treat complex chemical environments.\cite{sokolov2024non, kim2012all} However, they suffer from artifacts like zero-point energy leakage and negative populations that lead to unphysical dissipation computations.\cite{kim2014improving,kim2020toward} Moreover, their classical treatment of the environment does not correctly capture important quantum processes such as spontaneous emission.
 By contrast, quantum master equations and related techniques\cite{kundu_tight_2022,tempo,varvelo2021formally,Bose2022multisite} can treat complex chemical environments implicitly by focusing on the effect in the system's dynamics.
 This scalability, however, comes at the cost of discarding information about the environment's quantum dynamics.

-In response to this challenge, we recently developed\cite{kim2024general1,kim2021theory} a general quantum theory to quantify and resolve dissipation pathways of quantum systems immersed in highly structured quantum thermal environments.
+In response to this challenge, we recently developed\cite{kim2024general1,kim2021theory} a general fully quantum theory to quantify and resolve dissipation pathways of quantum systems immersed in highly structured quantum thermal environments, including both harmonic and anharmonic baths.
 The theory, based on second-order perturbation theory of the off-diagonal system’s couplings, captures the energy dissipated into individual environmental modes while avoiding explicitly propagating the quantum dynamics of the environment, thereby opening a systematic and computationally tractable path to investigate the energy flow between the system and its environment.
 Here, we introduce an efficient computational implementation (see Theoretical Methods) of this theory that now enables access to the dissipation pathways of complex molecular systems while ensuring that the computational cost remains tractable.